3d2bcu/sam-3d-objects/README.md

 ## Citing SAM 3D

-If you use SAM 3D or the SAM3D dataset in your research, please use the following BibTeX entry.
+If you use SAM 3D Objects in your research, please use the following BibTeX entry.

 < TODO: Add bibtex here >